Whitewater Safety Orientation Video

 - Understand the risks: your safety is ultimately your responsibility.

-- Wear the O.A.R.S.-issued and properly–fitted Personal Floatation Device (PFD) at all times when in the boats or swimming.
+- Wear the OARS-issued and properly–fitted Personal Flotation Device (PFD) at all times when in the boats or swimming.

 - Wear clothing suitable for the current conditions.

 - Listen to and follow the guides’ instructions.